There are lots of ways to install WordPress on localhost- I mean on your local machine.

 Step 2: Turn on Apache and MySQL

 After installing, open the AMPPS app.
-You will be greeted with the ‘Control Centre.’
+You will be greeted by the ‘Control Centre.’

 Now turn on both Apache and MySQL by clicking the green buttons under each column.

-You’ll see a success messages in the status window below.
-But to make your double sure it’s working, type ‘http://localhost/‘ into your browser’s address bar.
+You’ll see success messages in the status window below.
+But to make double sure it’s working, type ‘http://localhost/‘ into your browser’s address bar.

 In some browsers, you may be able to get away with just typing ‘localhost‘.
 But since many browsers combine their address bar with a search engine, it might get confused and try to search for ‘localhost’ instead.
 So prefixing ‘localhost‘ with http:// is a good habit in our experience.

 Congratulations!
 At this point, you have a functional web server running locally on your computer.

 Fun fact: http://127.0.0.1 will also work like http://localhost/ and can be used interchangeably.
 This is known as the loopback IP address.